-The November - December timeframe typically brings the first significant snowfall to Boston - although October 28 snowfall, followed by a bigger weekend storm, reminds us that snow can come earlier!
+The November - December timeframe typically brings the first significant snowfall to Boston - although in recent years, am October 28 snowfall, followed by a bigger weekend storm over Halloween, reminds us that snow can come earlier!
 If you are planning to travel, weather can be a big consideration when deciding what to pack, so be sure to check the Boston weather report before coming.

 These stretches of warm, beautiful weather can last for several days or even a couple of weeks.
 Even so, temperatures can drop steeply as soon as the sun fades.

 By the end of the month, though, cold weather is the norm; expect bone-chilling cold winds at times, and perhaps even snow.
 (The good news about the snow?
 It usually melts quickly in November.)
 If you are out walking around, you need gloves, a warm hat and scarf, and of course a warm jacket.
 Otherwise, you may feel frozen and numb within minutes.

 Particularly if you're visiting Boston toward the end of the month, pack a warm jacket or coat, insulated gloves, a hat, and scarf.
 Warm socks will also make you happy.
 Boots are a plus.